Natural remedies for depression: Are they effective?

 - Saffron.
 Saffron extract may improve symptoms of depression, but more study is needed.
 High doses can cause significant side effects.

 - 5-HTP.
-The supplement called 5-hydroxytryptophan (hi-drok-see-TRIP-to-fan), also known as 5-HTP, is available over-the-counter in the U.S., but requires a prescription in some countries.
-The use of 5-HTP may play a role in improving serotonin levels, a chemical that affects mood — but evidence is only preliminary and more research is needed.
+The supplement called 5-hydroxytryptophan (hi-drok-see-TRIP-to-fan), also known as 5-HTP, may play a role in improving serotonin levels, a chemical that affects mood.
+But evidence is only preliminary and more research is needed.
 There is a safety concern that using 5-HTP may cause a severe neurological condition, but the link is not clear.
+Another safety concern is that 5-HTP could increase the risk of serotonin syndrome — a serious side effect — if taken with certain prescription antidepressants.

 - DHEA.
 Dehydroepiandrosterone (dee-hi-droe-ep-e-an-DROS-tur-own), also called DHEA, is a hormone that your body makes.
 Changes in levels of DHEA have been linked to depression.
-Several preliminary studies show improvement in depression symptoms when taking DHEA as a dietary supplement — however, more research is needed.
-Although it's usually well tolerated, DHEA has potentially serious side effects, especially if used in high doses or long term.
+Several preliminary studies show improvement in depression symptoms when taking DHEA as a dietary supplement, but more research is needed.
+Although it's usually well-tolerated, DHEA has potentially serious side effects, especially if used in high doses or long term.
 DHEA made from soy or wild yam is not effective.

 Also, because some herbal and dietary supplements can interfere with prescription medications or cause dangerous interactions, talk to your health care provider before taking any supplements.